 To ensure that appropriate advice is available in time for developers to meet bid and other deadlines, as much time as possible should be allowed for consultation.
 Four working weeks notice is recommended to allow the initial approval to be sought.
 It is appreciated that some funding opportunities do not provide a long lead time and such proposals will be dealt with as quickly as possible.

 The Learning and Teaching Projects Operational Group (LATPOG) is responsible for the management of Initial Proposal Template.
-The Group consists of a range of professional support staff from Research and Enterprise Services (RES), International Office, QuILT, ISS, Library, Student Progress, Human Resources, Staff Development Unit and Finance who can offer advice and guidance on a range of topics to assist in the development of your proposal.
+The Group consists of a range of professional support staff from Research and Enterprise Services (RES), International Relations, LTDS, ISS, Library, Student Progress, Human Resources, Staff Development Unit and Finance who can offer advice and guidance on a range of topics to assist in the development of your proposal.

-Please note that the Initial Proposal Template cannot be saved mid way through, therefore you may wish to draft initially using the Word template and then cut and paste your responses when completed.
+Please note that the Initial Proposal Template cannot be saved mid way through, therefore you may wish to draft initially using the template (Word: 21KB) and then cut and paste your responses when completed.